 Step 2: Use your mounting template to locate where you must drill a pilot hole to attach your door closer.
 Most door closers provide a template together with the product to simply your installation.

-Step 3: Attach your door closer onto your door frame and onto your door using set of screws to mount your door closer firmly.
+Step 3: Attach your door closer to your door frame and onto your door using a set of screws to mount your door closer firmly.

 Step 4: Try and test your door closer.